-Iran vows ‘harsh’ response to US killing of top general
+Tensions soar as Iran vows to respond for Soleimani killing

 The potential for a spiraling escalation alarmed U.S. allies and rivals alike.

 “We are waking up in a more dangerous world,” France’s deputy minister for foreign affairs, Amelie de Montchalin, told RTL radio.
 The European Union warned against a “generalized flare-up of violence.”
 Russia condemned the killing, and fellow Security Council member China said it was “highly concerned.”

-Ibrahim Bayram, a political analystwith Lebanon’s An-Nahar newspaper, said the U.S.-Iran tensions had now entered a new phase, “an open conflict with no horizon.”
+Britain and Germany noted that Iran also bore some responsibility for escalating tensions, while Saudi Arabia urged restraint.

 While Iran’s conventional military has suffered under 40 years of American sanctions, Iran can strike asymmetrically in the region through its allied forces like Lebanon’s Hezbollah, Iraqi militias and Yemen’s Houthi rebels.
 Hezbollah leader Hassan Nasrallah called on “the resistance the world over” to avenge Soleimani’s killing.
 Frictions over oil shipments in the Gulf could also increase, and Iran’s elite Revolutionary Guard has built up a ballistic missile program.